Creating a Schedule

 •Stop the task if it runs longer than: If this checkbox is ticked (not the default) then Windows will stop the scheduled task if it takes longer than the time you specify.

-•If you scheduled task is already running: Using this setting you can tell the Windows Task Scheduler what to do if the scheduled task is already running.
+•If the scheduled task is already running: Using this setting you can tell the Windows Task Scheduler what to do if the scheduled task is already running.
 The default is Do not start a new instance.
 Note that you cannot choose Run a new instance in parallel because that is not possible with SyncBackPro (you cannot have the same profile running more than once at the same time).

 Note that if you have no password then SyncBackPro may not prompt you for your Windows login password (as it will test to see if your password is blank).